 You've probably heard the warnings about not taking baby into the

 because of the risk of SIDS.
-It is true that babies have died in the
+There is controversy about the subject: while it's true that babies have died in the

-family bed, but no more than in the own crib.
+family bed, experts like Dr. Mc Kenna say that those do not occur more than in the own crib.
 And, in most cases, the

 co-sleeping was done in unsafe conditions.